Borreguita and the Coyote: A Tale from Ayutla,

 Book: Borreguita and the Coyote By Verna Aardema

-Index cards individually listing a variety of characters, settings, and story events
+Index cards individually listing a variety of characters, settings,

 Writing utensil and paper